 Sunday, October 28th, 2018 @ 10:35PM

 Anti-Semitism should always be condemned.
 But it is somewhat ironic that a man who is Jewish by birth, yet proud for growing up in an “anti-Semitic home,” and for joining a Hungarian Nazi collaborator (a friend of his father), as he identified Jewish property for confiscation, who often demeans Jews and gives millions to anti-Israel, pro-Palestinian and BDS groups, claims to be a victim of anti-Semitism.
 That man is George Soros.

-Jewish by birth, Soros has been known to shun his Jewish heritage for decades.
+Jewish by birth, Soros has been known to shun his Jewish heritage for decades, declaring repeatedly he is “agnostic.”
 However, he has been using the religion he was born into as a flag of convenience, claiming “victimhood” whenever he could exploit it one way or another.
 And the more he seems to indulge in his alleged victimhood, the more he prompts anti-Semitism.

 Last week, when Soros was the first of fourteen recipients- all Democrat celebrities- of package-bombs sent by Cesar Sayoc, his son, Alexander, who is also deputy Chair of his Open Society Foundations, did not miss the opportunity to allege his father was, yet again, a victim of Donald Trump’s anti-Semitic, nationalist-political demonization.
 This claim was immediately seized on by the anti-Trump media at home and abroad.

 However, Soros who has invested untold amounts of money in promoting American Democrat Presidential candidates he hoped would advance his progressive radical neo-Socialist agenda, beginning with Bill Clinton (who implemented some, but not all of the billionaire’s plans) has a long history of demeaning Jews and of giving millions to anti-Israel, pro-Palestinian organizations.